DrC0ns0le/wg-mesh-dynamic-v2/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-Areas of interest:

-- Additional routing protocol integration
-- Enhanced templating options
-- Security improvements
-- Documentation updates

 ## License